mschof/ParticleSwarmOptimization/README.md

 - Number of iterations without change: The PSO algorithm stops after a set amount of iterations, which didn't change the result.
 - Minimum cost function difference: The PSO algorithm stops after the difference between the last obtained cost and the current best cost is less then a set threshold.

-We have choses to use a fixed maximum number of iterations for our implementations.
+We have chosen to use a fixed maximum number of iterations for our implementations.